 Experience and market image of the promoters are given utmost importance while evaluating management competency and quality.
-CARE assesses management's ability to run the business efficiently while addressing the inherent business risk associated with hospital operations and undertake judicious expansion activities.
-Hospital business is capital-intensive and has long gestation period; therefore, an entity with financially strong promoters enjoys an advantage over others as its ability to infuse and/or raise funds promptly is crucial.
+CARE Ratings assesses management's ability to run the business efficiently while addressing the inherent business risk associated with hospital operations and undertaking judicious expansion activities.
+Many of the hospitals are promoted by doctors without adequate professional set-up.
+In such cases, keyman risk and succession planning are also taken into consideration.

+The hospital business is capital-intensive and has a long gestation period; therefore, an entity with financially strong promoters enjoys an advantage over others as its ability to infuse and/or raise funds promptly is crucial.
 Furthermore, the strong group presence/parentage provides enhanced financial flexibility.
 The rating methodology for hospital entities also lays considerable stress on the commitment of the promoters not only in the form of equity but also their ability to continuously support during the initial years of operations for loss funding and debt servicing if needed and their active involvement in the operations of the entity, considering the importance of the entity in the overall group's portfolio.